ToxicFrog/doom-mods/README.md

 Restores armour when you attack, by 2% per level of the damage dealt.

+### Bouncy Shots *(Projectile only)*

+Shots bounce off walls.
+Higher levels increase the number of bounces and decrease the amount of velocity lost on bounce.
+At level 3, shots bounce off enemies as well.

 ### Dark Harvest *(Melee only)*

 Killing an enemy grants you health and armour equal to 5% of its max health.
 Unlike the health/armour leech upgrades, this ignores normal health/armour limits and can boost you even beyond Megasphere levels.